Fiona Bigwood: Career

 Upon returning to competitions, Bigwood earned a silver medal for Great Britain in the team dressage event at the 2016 Summer Olympics.
-However, she would later sell her silver medal winning horse "Atterupgaards Orthilia" to Danish rider Agnete Kirk Thinggaard.
+However, she would later sell her silver medal-winning horse "Atterupgaards Orthilia" to Danish rider Agnete Kirk Thinggaard.

 Personal life

-She was married with three children; her ex husband, Anders Dahl, is also a dressage rider.
+She was married with three children; her ex-husband, Anders Dahl, is also a dressage rider.

-In 2016, Bigwood and her husband relocated from Bourne Hill House from Horsham in West Sussex to Brantridge Park where they have established an equestrian centre.
+In 2016, Bigwood and her ex-husband relocated from Bourne Hill House in Horsham in West Sussex to Brantridge Park, where she is in the process of establishing a new world-class equestrian centre.